 As a warrant for truth claims, expertise can pass a very high bar because it subjects experience to a necessary corrective.
 Though we all use undistilled experience promiscuously as justification for our truth claims, honesty must compel us to admit that it is a very weak proof of judgment.
 No two experiences are alike, even, say, two tossings of the same coin.
 For no matter how identical the two operations might seem, one thing must always differ: time.
 It changes context.
 That is why no flip of a coin can ever be predicted.
 Heads may come up in ten straight coin flips, but the eleventh is still literally a toss-up.
 Our everyday experiences rush by in a blur of partial attention and endless permutation of circumstance, hardly the kind of experience calculated to end in certainty for the snap judgments we make a thousand times a day.
 Expertise slows down that blur and through a rational analysis of experience, allows us to distill its nature more clearly while also paying due deference to the uniqueness of context.
 The novice tosses the ball a little high, a little low, or left or right: the arc of the racket catches it differently, and the ball flies over the line or into the net.
 Each serve is made, considered for awhile and repeated, and yet again.
 A hundred serves later, the ball contacts the racket predictably and drops into the serve box.
 Another few hundred and it reliably flies low and hard and true.
 Each serve is kind of the same and kind of different.
 Expertise masters both the accidents and essentials of a single kind of experience.

 Consider the field of psychology.
 Like all human sciences, its empirical ambitions must wreck upon the rock of free will whose unpredictability and ambivalence frustrate the determinism that makes empirical prediction possible. (see “A Preface to the Determinism Problem”).
 The utter failure of psychology to achieve true empirical status is fully demonstrated by the proliferation of paradigms that have characterized its practice from its origins in the Enlightenment.
 Despite its spectacular unsuitability as a true science, psychologists continue to act as though it were.
-In the face of the impossibility of empirically verifying theories of the unconscious, subconscious, and all the Freudian and Jungian fantasies of their impacts on free will, psychology in the 1960’s retreated from picking at its imagined structures of motivation and chose to focus on free will’s consequence rather than its preferences: the paradigm of behaviorism.
+One only need consider that the keystone of psychological practice from its beginnings has been decoding the unconscious (see “Empathy: a Moral Hazard“).
+So powerfully has the influence of the unconscious burrowed into contemporary thinking that most persons would refuse to accept that neurology has never located the unconscious in the human brain, has never confirmed its existence by empirical effort, and almost completely ignores its impact.
+The unconscious, subconscious, ego, sublimation, collective unconscious: these terms are utterly ignored by true science which considers them unworthy of investigation.
+In the face of the impossibility of empirically verifying such purely theoretical and conflicting paradigms of impacts on free will, psychology in the 1960’s retreated from picking at imagined structures of motivation and chose to focus on free will’s downstream effects rather than its wellsprings by advancing the paradigm of behaviorism.
 But that effort could not rise to the bar of empiricism nor even of expertise.
 When the tennis pro tosses the ball up to serve, she knows how it will contact the racket.
 Behaviorism could observe individuals’ response to reward/punishment stimuli, but it could not reliably predict it for the individuals it was observing.
 That made it a good descriptive practice, particularly for large numbers.
 Psychology can observe that many mass shooters begin with spousal abuse, but it cannot therefore predict that any one abuser will choose to pick up an automatic weapon.
 That kind of broad, static description offers therapeutic applications, but in intentionally abstaining from approaching what is not observable, behaviorism also abstained from explaining its causes.
 And because persons enjoy preferential freedom, these broad descriptive patterns could never predict individual behavior.
 One of today’s popular paradigms in psychology recognizes that limit and embraces it.
 Cognitive psychology defers to human preferential freedom and seeks to engage what psychology has traditionally denied: that persons are autonomous and therefore not subject to empirical prediction.
 The black box of human will continues to lure psychologists to theorize on motivation despite the enormous unpredictability of the human personality.
 No wonder practitioners report their own personal experiences the source of their “expertise.”
 Their plight is echoed in all the soft sciences.
 The intersection of undistilled experience and undisciplined reflection upon it is an intensely private place, and the application of free will is far too unpredictable to allow the disciplines that must consider it the determinism that a true science demands (see “The Calamity of the Human Sciences”).

 Can any soft science pass the lower bar for expertise?
 Can the economists, sociologists, criminologists, and ethnologists claim a less confident level of a more generalized prediction of human will?
 I will with some confidence say “no” for one of two reasons.
 Some, like economics and anthropology, are simply too poorly understood as disciplines, subject to wildly differing foundational paradigms, and lacking in the predictability and consistency the tennis coach and physician demonstrate.
 Others, like sociology and criminology, are so broad in their objects of study that they cannot be isolated from other and related fields that must impact human preference.
 Economists insist on limiting their study to quantifiable factors in their quest for scientific status, but issues of value refuse to be put in an empirical box, and so economists find themselves repeatedly taken aback by the choices of their subjects.
 At least economics has numbers to tell part of the story.
 Other human sciences are far less quantitative.
 Note how variable and anecdotal even their academic publications are, how singular and unrepeatable the experiences that form the bases of their conclusions.
 These limitations cumulatively challenge claims to expertise.
 We can observe the sad befuddlement of the economist appraising the wreckage of an economy shortly after having issued an optimistic outlook or of the therapist who wrings her hands over a patient’s descent into madness.
 I will gladly concede that narrowing the focus of any of these areas might well conduce to the development of expertise.
 The psychologist who has spent years studying patients with anxiety may speak with some confidence about that narrow disorder as may the economist who works in bilateral trade arrangements.
 The experiences each examines are numerous yet also complex, so they allow the similarities and differences of rational analysis that build true expertise, though they also resemble the variable experiences I confronted as a teacher.
 Whether a human science focus can be narrowed sufficiently to produce expertise rather than a broad competence is a question that depends on the professional opportunities that might reward the very hard work and years of focus that allow expertise to flower as well as the nature of the experiences themselves.
 One thing is sure.
 That ability must be denied to the broad paradigms of the human sciences whose objects of examination feel free to merge interests and to thwart prediction.
 It is not clear to me that whatever paradigmatic background soft science offers to its adherents can ease the path to expertise in any discernible way except to allow practitioners to continually narrow their interests until their own examined experience allows expertise to develop.